OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 unzip pfeiffer-family-vcf.zip -d Exomiser-Tutorial/exomiser-config/
 ```

-The `Exomiser-Tutorial` folder contains a directory called `exomiser-config` (with all the analysis files)
+The `Exomiser-Tutorial` folder contains a directory called `exomiser-config` (with all the VCF and analysis files)
 and `exomiser-overview` (with some introductory slides).

 - Importantly, we ***highly*** recommend downloading the Exomiser data prior to the tutorial in order to follow along.